sabrinamusatian/GRAMMARS_ANALYSIS/README.md

 ## Test data:

-All grammars are stored in grammars folder name_homsky - grammars in NHF name_gr - grammars represented as graphs
+All grammars are stored in grammars folder:

+name_homsky - grammars in NHF(for matrix method)

+name - grammars represented as its productions(for glr method)

+name_gr - grammars represented as graphs(for gll method)